Agnostus

+Agnostus sp. from the Middle Cambrian of Couloma, Hérault, France.
+Max Rouger Collection.

 Agnostus is a genus of agnostid trilobites, belonging to the family Agnostidae, that lived during the late Middle Cambrian – Upper Cambrian (about 506 to 485 million years ago).
 It is the type genus of the family Agnostidae and is subdivided into two subgenera, Agnostus and Homagnostus.

 Etymology

 Agnostus is from the Ancient Greek άγνωστος (ágnostos) "unknown", and reflects the fact that early paleontologists did not know what type of animal with which they were confronted.
 The species epithet has this origin: